Ken Nishimura: Career

 At the 2016 World University Karate Championships held in Braga, Portugal, he won the silver medal in the men's kumite 75 kg event and the gold medal in the men's team kumite event.
 A few months later, at the 2016 World Karate Championships held in Linz, Austria, he won the silver medal in the men's team kumite event.

 In 2018, he won one of the bronze medals in the men's kumite 75 kg and men's team kumite events at the World Karate Championships held in Madrid, Spain.

 Achievements

+Conviction for sexual abuse

+On 1 September 2025, Nishimura was sentenced to three years in prison.
+He had allegedly brought a defenceless, drunk woman to his flat, sexually abused her and recorded it with a digital camera.
+His own recordings were used as evidence at the trial.